endvvell/incode_test_prj/readme.txt

 –– To run the tests:
-(Visual Studio seems to apply its own formatting when providing a source directory for the docker file.
+(Visual Studio seems to apply its own formatting when providing a source directory for the dockerfile.
 So I'd advise to cd into the "dockerfiles" folder and run these commands from there:)

 $ docker build -t mongo_solo -f mongodb.dockerfile .